 The PAL Robotics Assisted House consists of the environment in which the competition will happen.
 The house has been developed as a typical apartment to provide realistic conditions to develop assistive robotics.

-The facility has been constructed basing on the ERL Service Robots rulebook.
+The facility has been constructed basing on the ERL Consumer Service Robots rulebook.

-More information can be found on PAL Robotics Assisted House Test certification Form
+More information can be found on PAL Robotics Assisted House Test certification document

 Jordi Pages - firstname.lastname@example.org